probmods/dippl/lectures/02-WebPPL.md

 ## With random sampling

 WebPPL is not just a subset of Javascript: is is a subset augmented with the ability to represent and manipulate *probability distributions*.
 Elementary Random Primitives (ERPs) are the basic object type that represents distributions.
 Under the hood an ERP `e` has a method `e.sample` that returns a sample from the distribution, a method `e.score` that returns the log-probability of a possible sampled value, and (optionally) a method `e.support` that returns the support of the distribution.

-You can sample from an ERP by directly calling it's sample method, or more cleanly with the `sample` operator.
+However, these methods should not be called directly -- in order for inference operators (described later) to work ERPs should be used through the WebPPL keywords `sample`, `factor`, and so on.
+You can sample from an ERP with the `sample` operator.
 For example, using the built-in ERP `bernoulli`:

 ~~~~
-bernoulliERP.sample([0.5]) & sample(bernoulliERP, [0.5])
+sample(bernoulliERP, [0.5])
 ~~~~

-There are a set of pre-defined ERPs including `bernoulliERP`, `randomIntegerERP`, etc. It is also possible to define new ERPs and to build ERP distributions via inference functions (see below).
-(Since `sample(bernoulliERP, [p])` is very common it is aliased to `flip(p)`, etc.)
+There are a set of pre-defined ERPs including `bernoulliERP`, `randomIntegerERP`, etc. (Since `sample(bernoulliERP, [p])` is very common it is aliased to `flip(p)`.
+Similarly `randomInteger`, and so on.)
+It is also possible to define new ERPs directly, but most ERPs you will use will be either built in or built as the marginal distribution of some computation, via inference functions (see below).

 With only the ability to sample from primitive distributions and do deterministic computation, the language is already universal!
 This is due to the ability to construct *stochastically recursive* functions.
 For instance we can define a geometric distribution in terms of a bernoulli: